opentensor/developer-docs/docs/schedule-key-swap.md

 # Schedule Key Swap

 This guide describes how to use the schedule coldkey swap feature.
-Use this feature only if you believe your wallet is impacted by the hacker attack on July 2nd, as described in [Bittensor Community Update — July 3, 2024](https://blog.bittensor.com/bittnesor-community-update-july-3-2024-45661b1d542d).
-This feature helps you to schedule your funds transfer from an at-risk wallet to a new secure wallet.
+If you have a reason to believe that your wallet is at-risk as a result of July 2nd attack, as described in [Bittensor Community Update — July 3, 2024](https://blog.bittensor.com/bittnesor-community-update-july-3-2024-45661b1d542d), we strongly recommend that you use this feature to transfer your funds to a secure wallet.
+This feature schedules your funds transfer from an at-risk wallet to a new secure wallet.

 If you decide to use this feature, then run the commands described in this guide **before** the Bittensor mainnet opens.